thunder-so/stacks/static-site/README.md

 node_modules/.bin/static-site-init
 ```

+### Enable Automatic Deployments

+1. [Create a Github Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for your Github account.
+This token must be kept secure.

+2. [Create a Parameter Store parameter (SecureString)](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) with the Personal Access Token you created earlier.
+Note the `ARN` of the parameter.
+E.g. `arn:aws:ssm:<REGION_NAME>:<ACCOUNT_ID>:parameter/<parameter-name>`.

+3. Input the noted `ARN` to the `githubAccessTokenArn` field in your stack.

 ### Manage Domain with Route53 (Optional)

 1. [Create a hosted zone in Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) for the desired domain, if you don't have one yet.